“The only one who is educated is the one who has learned how to learn and change” – C. R. Rogers

 This Bachelor of Arts (Hons) in Holistic Counselling and Psychotherapy, 4-year, 240 credit, NFQ-L8,

-programme is pending validation by Quality and Qualifications Ireland.
+programme is validated by Quality and Qualifications Ireland (QQI).

 NOTE: Learners who successfully complete the first year of the programme and no longer wish to continue their studies on this programme may apply for an exit award of Certificate in Holistic Counselling and Psychotherapy (60 credit, part-time, level 6, Minor (exit) Award).

-As a holder of this Level 8 Bachelor of Arts (Hons) qualification in Holistic Counselling and Psychotherapy (QQI validation pending), you will possess the necessary theoretical, skills and competence to enable progression to Level 9, within other third-level institutions.
+As a holder of this Level 8 Bachelor of Arts (Hons) qualification in Holistic Counselling and Psychotherapy, you will possess the necessary theoretical, skills and competence to enable progression to Level 9, within other third-level institutions.

 Learner protection for this programme is provided in accordance with Part 6 of the Qualifications and Quality